-- 55.1 The Admissions and Restorations Fitness to Practise Hearing Panel shall determine whether the Applicant is fit to practise and should be restored to the Register, having regard to: - a. the reasons why the Applicant was removed from the Register; - b. evidence as to the Applicant's current good character, competence or health; - c. evidence as to the Applicant's conduct since removal from the Register; - d. the protection of the public and the public interest - 55.2 The Admissions and Restorations Panel in relation to an application for admission to the JCCP register shall have regard to:

-a. evidence of the Applicant's qualifications and experience;

-b. any witness or testimonial evidence the Panel have heard in support of the application;

-c. whether once it has considered the evidence submitted by the Applicant at 55.2 a) and b) the application meets the entry requirements for admission to the JCP Register.;
+- The Admissions and Restorations Fitness to Practise Hearing Panel shall in relation to a restoration hearing determine whether the Applicant is fit to practise and should be restored to the Register, having regard to: - a. the reasons why the Applicant was removed from the Register; - b. evidence as to the Applicant's current good character, competence or health; - c. evidence as to the Applicant's conduct since removal from the Register; - d. the protection of the public and the public interest - The Admissions and Restorations Panel in relation to an application for admission to the JCCP register shall have regard to: - a. evidence of the Applicant's qualifications and experience. - b. any witness or testimonial evidence the Panel have heard in support of the application. - c. whether once it has considered the evidence submitted by the Applicant at 60.2 a) and b) the application meets the entry requirements for admission to the JCCP Register.